mike-engel/swiftvg/README.md

-# svg-to-swift
+# svgswift

 > A small tool to help you convert your SVG code into Swift code

 # Installing

-There are two ways to use `svg-to-swift`: through the CLI or through your code.
+There are two ways to use `svgswift`: through the CLI or through your code.

 ## CLI